IntuitDeveloper/SampleApp-WebhookNotifications-nodejs/README.md

 This is a quick OAuth2.0 incorporated demo that runs using JavaScript, Node.js and Express with the
 [node-quickbooks](https://github.com/mcohen01/node-quickbooks) SDK

+This sample app is meant to showcase an example of how to integrate your app with the Intuit Developer Platform.
+It showcases the following:

+* Authorize into the app via OAuth2.0 ( Ref to [OAuth2.0 for server side web-apps](https://developer.intuit.com/docs/00_quickbooks_online/2_build/10_authentication_and_authorization/10_oauth_2.0) for more information )
+* Create a sample customer
+* Receive webhook notifications
+* Write the notifications to a CSV file

 ## Installation

 ### Via Github Repo (Recommended)